omerkhan/journal/src/content/posts/the-wisdom-in-imperfection.md

 ---
 The modern world tells us everything should be perfectly put together.
 If something looks imperfect, we assume there's something wrong with it.

 Wabi Sabi is a quiet reminder that things don’t have to be perfect to have value.
-Things can be incomplete, a little uneven, still in progress, and still be enough.
+Things can be incomplete, uneven, in progress, and still be enough.

 Not everything needs fixing or upgrading.
 Some things are fine just the way they are.